Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Introduction

 Reinforcement learning (RL) has achieved remarkable success in the development of large language models (LLMs).
-Examples include aligning LLMs with human preferences via reinforcement learning from human feedback (RLHF) \cite{Ouyang2022}, and training long-CoT reasoning models via RL with rule-based rewards \cite{deepseekai2025deepseekr1incentivizingreasoningcapability,kimiteam2025kimik15scalingreinforcement}.
-However, such approaches are limited in their abilities to handle dynamic, real-world, and continuous learning.
+Examples include aligning LLMs with human preferences via reinforcement learning from human feedback (RLHF) \cite{Ouyang2022}, and training long-CoT reasoning models via RL with rule-based or verifiable rewards (RLVR) \cite{deepseekai2025deepseekr1incentivizingreasoningcapability,kimiteam2025kimik15scalingreinforcement}.
+However, such approaches are limited in their abilities to handle dynamic, agentic and continuous learning in the real world.

-\trinity envisions a future where AI agents learn by interacting directly with environments, collecting delayed or complex reward signals, and continuously refining their behavior through RL based on the collected experiences \cite{Silver2025}.
-For example, imagine an AI scientist who designs an experiment, executes it, waits for feedback (while working on other tasks concurrently), and iteratively updates itself based on true environmental rewards when the experiment is finally finished. \trinity offers a path into this future by providing various useful features.
+We envision a future where AI agents learn by interacting directly with environments, collecting lagged or complex reward signals, and continuously refining their behavior through RL based on the collected experiences \cite{Silver2025}.
+For example, imagine an AI scientist who designs an experiment, executes it, waits for feedback (while working on other tasks concurrently), and iteratively updates itself based on true environmental rewards and feedback when the experiment is finally finished.

+This vision motivates us to develop \trinity, a reinforcement fine-tuning (RFT) framework that aims to offer a path into this future.
+The modular, decoupled and trinity design of \trinity illustrated in Figure~\ref{fig:trinity_design}, along with its various features, makes it a promising solution for realizing such a vision.